 Compensatory damages strive to reimburse a victim for the actual harm they have suffered.
 They aim to make the injured party “whole” again, as closely as possible, by covering losses directly linked to the injury.
 These damages are commonly divided into two categories:

 Example: Suppose a car accident caused by a distracted driver leads to $50,000 in medical expenses, $10,000 in lost income, and $5,000 in vehicle repairs.
-The injured party could claim compensatory damages for those exact amounts in this case.
+In this case, the injured party could claim compensatory damages for those exact amounts.

 Non-economic damages can be trickier to figure out since they do not come with a set dollar value, but that does not make them any less important when it comes to making sure a victim gets what they deserve.
 Insurance companies and attorneys may use different methods to assess the value of non-economic damages.